Prague, Oklahoma: Government

 Prague has a council-manager form of city government.

 Transportation

 Prague is at the intersection of U.S. Routes 377 and 62, and is approximately 10 minutes north of Interstate 40.

 The Prague-owned Prague Municipal Airport (FAA Identifier—O47) is two miles west of town, and features a 3600’ asphalt runway.

 Culture

-On the first Saturday of May each year there is a 'Kolache Festival'.
-It celebrates the Czech culture brought from the 'old country.'
-One can learn more at the Prague Historical Museum on the town's main street, Jim Thorpe Boulevard, which is named for the town's most famous son, Sac and Fox Tribe member, the Olympic athlete Jim Thorpe.
+The Prague Historical Museum is located on the town's main street, Jim Thorpe Boulevard.
+The street is named for Olympic athlete and Sac and Fox Tribe member Jim Thorpe.

-Reflecting its Czech Catholic heritage, Prague is also the home of a Papal-authorized copy of the Infant Jesus of Prague, known as the National Shrine of the Infant Jesus, which draws numerous visitors each year.
+Reflecting its Czech Catholic heritage, Prague has hosted an annual "Kolache Festival" on the first Saturday in May since 1965.
+The festival was cancelled in 2020 for the first time due to the COVID-19 pandemic.
+Prague is also the home of a Papal-authorized copy of the Infant Jesus of Prague, known as the National Shrine of the Infant Jesus, which draws numerous visitors each year.